 JMeter is a freeware tool which is in high demand.
 But lack of some features restricts JMeter to become a powerful tool.
-One of them is not getting some important features directly like Parameter Setting which is easily available in LoadRunner (Refer LoadRunner Parameter Settings).
-As this feature is not directly available in JMeter, so you need to make the use of some of the existing elements in the JMeter and implement the mode of accessing the parameter value as required.
+One of them is not getting some important features directly like Parameter Setting which is easily available in LoadRunner (Refer to LoadRunner Parameter Settings).
+As this feature is not directly available in JMeter, so you need to make use of some of the existing elements in the JMeter and implement the mode of accessing the parameter value as required.
 In this article, you will learn how to implement the random value of a parameter at each occurrence in JMeter.
 For this purpose, you would require 4 elements to add under Thread Group:

 - Loop Controller

 - Random CSV Data Set Config (Download from Blazemeter site)